valueerrorx/life-exam/README.md

 # life-exam-controlcenter 2
-A simple server/client application that allows to take over control of LiFE clients and provide a secure exam environment.
+A simple server/client application that allows to take over control of LiFE clients and provide a secure exam environment for schools.

-This application is written in Python, PyQt5 and Twisted.
+This application is written in Python, PyQt and Twisted.

 Tools needed in order to provide 100% functionality are:
 - xdotool
 - imagemagick
 - kde plasma 5.13
+- PyQt5
 - python 3
 - python twisted 18.4.0